 If an applicant does not have a local connection to the Lancaster district, then they will not qualify to join the Housing Register.
 This will apply to all applicants on the housing register and may mean that existing applicants on the housing register will no longer qualify to remain on the housing register.
+This will apply to all applicants on the housing register and may mean that existing applicants on the housing register and may mean that existing applicants on the housing register.

-A local connection means that one or more of the following statements applies to the applicant
+A local connection means that one or more of the following statements applies to the applicant:

-• Lived in the Lancaster district for the previous three years.

-- Worked or provided a community contribution in the Lancaster district for the previous three years (See section 3.34 and 3.35). - Is serving in the Armed Forces or has served in the previous five years. - Is a bereaved spouse or civil partner of a member of the Armed Forces and is having to leave Services Family Accommodation. - Is an existing or former member of the reserve forces who are suffering from a serious injury, illness or disability which is wholly or partly attributable to their service. - Is a social housing tenant in another Local Authority area who is needing to move to the Lancaster district to take up employment within the district. - Close family (i.e. mother, father, adult sibling or adult child), who currently live in the Lancaster district and have done so for the previous five years.
-If this is the only local connection criterion that applies, then the applicant will be placed in Band E.
+- Lived continuously in the Lancaster district for the previous three years. - You have previously lived in the Lancaster district for a minimum of 15 consecutive years.
+If this is the only local connection criterion that applies, then the applicant will be placed in Band E, regardless of whether any other factors in a higher band apply - Residence in a hospital, prison, residential school, student accommodation (where it is not their principal home), approved premises, residential rehabilitation facilities and recovery housing does not gain a local connection. - Worked or provided a community contribution in the Lancaster district for the previous three years (See section 3.34 and 3.35). - Is serving in the Armed Forces or has served in the previous five years. - Is a bereaved spouse or civil partner of a member of the Armed Forces and is having to leave Services Family Accommodation. - Is an existing or former member of the reserve forces who are suffering from a serious injury, illness or disability which is wholly or partly attributable to their service. - Is a social housing tenant in another Local Authority area who is needing to move to the Lancaster district to take up employment or apprenticeship opportunity within the district. - Is a social housing tenant who has a need to move to the Lancaster district to avoid hardship - Close family (i.e. mother, father, adult sibling or adult child), who currently live in the Lancaster district and have done so for the previous five years.
+If this is the only local connection criterion that applies, then the applicant will be placed in Band E, regardless of whether any other factors in a higher band apply. - They have moved to the Lancaster district to escape violence or harm - They are a victim of domestic abuse who has fled to the Lancaster district. - Applicants from the travelling community who do not have a local connection to another local authority area - Asylum seekers who are granted refugee status or other form of leave (Exceptional leave to remain, humanitarian protection and discretionary leave) and were living in Home Office accommodation in the Lancaster district at the time their asylum claim was determined. - They are a care leaver who has been looked after by Lancashire County Council and after care duties still apply under s23C of the Children Act 1989. - They are a care leaver aged under 21 who reside in the Lancaster district and have done so for at least 2 years, including some time before they turned 16.